JetBrains/compose-multiplatform/tutorials/HTML/Building_UI/README.md

-# Building the UI with Compose HTML Library
+# Building the UI with with the Compose HTML library

 In this tutorial we will look at several examples that use the Composable HTML/CSS DSL to describe the user interface for your web application.

 ### Entry point

-Compose HTML Library needs an HTML node that will be a root of its composition.
+The Compose HTML library needs an HTML node that will be a root of its composition.
 Inside this root node, Compose then manages its own DOM tree.

 ``` kotlin
 renderComposable(rootElementId = "root") {